vadimv/server-components/README.md

 ### HTTP requests routing

-An RSP application's request-response workflow consist of two explicitly defined phases:
+An RSP application's initial page rendering request-response workflow consist of two explicitly defined phases:
 - routing an incoming request with a result of a global immutable state object;
 - serializing this state object into the result HTTP response.